torvalds/linux/Documentation/networking/arcnet.rst

 The point is:  I REALLY REALLY REALLY REALLY REALLY want to hear from you if you test this and get it working.
 Or if you don't.
 Or anything.

-ARCnet 0.32 ALPHA first made it into the Linux kernel 1.1.80 - this was nice, but after that even FEWER people started writing to me because they didn't even have to install the patch.  <sigh>
+ARCnet 0.32 ALPHA first made it into the GNU/Linux kernel 1.1.80 - this was nice, but after that even FEWER people started writing to me because they didn't even have to install the patch.  <sigh>